-Given the questions I get on a regular basis about this, there seems to be an increased awareness from many points collectors these days that their points might expire if they don’t keep using their frequent flyer accounts.
+There seems to be an increased awareness from many points collectors these days that their points might expire if they don’t keep their frequent flyer accounts ‘active’.

-However many aren’t quite sure exactly what the policies of the different programs are, so I thought I’d round them up in a summary for quick reference.
+However, many aren’t quite sure exactly what the policies of the different programmes are.
+So here is a summary for quick reference.

 Oldest points are used first